Drugs & Medications - Prokine injection

 Prokine injection Overdose

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: shortness of breath, unusual weakness, fast heartbeat.NOTES:

 This medication must be taken under close medical supervision so your blood counts can be monitored.
 Keep all medical appointments.
 Laboratory and/or medical tests (e.g., blood counts, platelet counts, liver function, kidney function, body weight, fluid status) should be performed periodically to monitor your progress or check for side effects.
 Consult your doctor for more details.MISSED DOSE: